Nevermore233/PGpath/README.md

 - **Model retraining**
   - Start from `pgpath_train.py`.
   - Input: training k-mer features, branch-node labels, and branch-node topological relations.
-  - Output: a trained PGpath model and inference resources.
+  - Output: a trained PGpath model and matched inference resources.

+This repository contains the main PGpath program.
+Ablation-study and supplementary-experiment workflows are not included here.

 ---